 - Volunteer for Oregon Food Bank

-Brent Lieberman - Sr. Vice President of Partner Accounts
+Brent Lieberman - Executive Vice President Partner Accounts

-As Sr. Vice President of Partner Accounts at NWEA, Brent leads the Sales and Account Management teams responsible for both acquiring and successfully managing accounts for our partners.
+As Executive Vice President of Partner Accounts, Brent leads the Sales and Account Management teams responsible for both acquiring and successfully managing accounts for our partners.
 Brent’s teams focus on providing partners the solutions they need to ensure that students and teachers succeed in achieving growth for every student.

-Brent’s career prior to joining NWEA spanned from the classroom to the boardroom.
+Brent’s career, prior to joining NWEA, spanned from the classroom to the boardroom.
 Brent began his career as a 3rd and 4th grade elementary school teacher.
-Since moving to the high-tech world, he has amassed over 25 years of diversified experience in sales, account management, and delivery of technical business solutions for the public and private sectors.
+Since moving to the high-tech world and acquiring an MBA, he has amassed over 25 years of diversified experience in sales, account management, and delivery of technical business solutions for the public and private sectors.
 He is experienced in complex consultative and solution sales, resulting in multi-million dollar software and services deals.
-His extensive experience in negotiating successful business transactions and contracts has served him well at a number of organizations over the past decades, including U.S. Bank, Crown Zellerbach, James River, Claremont Technology Group, Covansys, Computer Sciences Corporation (CSC), Saber Government Solutions, Electronic Data Services (EDS), and Hewlett Packard Enterprise Services.
+His extensive experience in negotiating successful business transactions and contracts has served him well at a number of organizations over the past decades, including U.S. Bancorp, Crown Zellerbach, James River, Claremont Technology Group, Covansys, Computer Sciences Corporation (CSC), Saber Government Solutions, Electronic Data Services (EDS), and Hewlett Packard Enterprise Services.

 Brent holds a BS in Elementary Education from Portland State University and an MBA in Business Administration from the University of Portland.